 Regular physician exams by a knowledgeable primary care physician are necessary.
 A detailed family history should be taken with regard to onset, signs that may be related to PXE and the rest of the family’s medical history.
 The affected individual’s cholesterol and triglycerides should be checked.
 Peripheral pulses should be monitored, as well.
 A dermatologist will most likely be the physician to make the definitive diagnosis and offer advice on reconstructive surgery, if that is of interest to the patient.
 An ophthalmologist will dilate the eyes to look for peau d’orange and angioid streaks.
 If angioid streaks are found, it may be wise to consult a retinal specialist.
 A cardiologist can perform a baseline EKG and sonogram test.

-In cases that involve retinal hemorrhage, laser treatment or injectible medications have been helpful for some people.
+In cases that involve retinal hemorrhage, laser treatment or injectable medications have been helpful for some people.
 However, not everyone can benefit from these treatments.
 In some cases, laser surgery does not restore vision.
-In others, scarring from both the bleeding and the laser surgery have made vision worse.
+In others, scarring from both the bleeding and the laser surgery has made vision worse.
 A variety of visual aids can be provided to help compensate for loss of vision.
 A low vision clinic can be helpful in this regard.

 It is generally thought that people affected by PXE should avoid activities that might cause direct trauma to the eyes.
 Activities that increase pressure in the eyes, such as weight lifting, should also be avoided.